G$^{2}$SF-MIAD: Geometry-Guided Score Fusion for Multimodal Industrial Anomaly Detection

 \subsection{Multimodal 2D/3D Anomaly Detection}

 The pioneering MVTec-3D AD dataset \cite{bergmann2021mvtec} benchmarks this task with various generative networks.
-For real-time requirement, Easy-Net \cite{chen2023easynet} designs a multi-scale multimodal autoencoder.
-Feature-based approaches also dominate in this field.
-CFM \cite{costanzino2024multimodal} constructs explicit one-to-one feature mappings to model crossmodal relationships, while 2M3DF \cite{Asad2M3DF} extends this by learning intermodal features via multi-view RGB image generation.
+For real-time requirements, Easy-Net \cite{chen2023easynet} designs a multi-scale multimodal autoencoder.
+Feature-based methods prevail in this domain.
+CFM \cite{costanzino2024multimodal} establishes explicit one-to-one feature mappings to model crossmodal relationships, while 2M3DF \cite{Asad2M3DF} extends this by learning intermodal features via multi-view RGB image generation.
 Similarly, M3DM \cite{wang2023multimodal} incorporates mutual information for feature fusion.
 On the other hand, unimodal anomaly scores-containing essential modality-specific information-also demand dedicated fusion strategies.
 BTF \cite{horwitz2023back} concatenates 2D/3D features with PatchCore \cite{roth2022towards}, equivalent to linear score fusion.
 Based on the signed distance function (SDF) for 3D patch representation, Shape-Guided \cite{Chu2023Shape} establishes SDF-guided memory banks for fine-grained detection on image modality but relies on simplistic maximum value between image and SDF scores.
-M3DM \cite{wang2023multimodal} learns fused features by considering cross-modal interactions yet employs one-class SVM for data-driven score fusion of the original and fused features.
+M3DM \cite{wang2023multimodal} employs one-class SVM for data-driven score fusion of the original and fused features.
 However, the inherent limitations in the discriminative power of unimodal anomaly scores remain unaddressed.
-Toward this deficiency, LSFA \cite{tu2024self} proposes a cross-modal feature adaptation paradigm that learns task-oriented features but risks overlooking the critical details of original features through adaptation.
+Toward this deficiency, LSFA \cite{tu2024self} proposes a crossmodal feature adaptation paradigm that learns task-oriented features but risks overlooking the critical details of original features through adaptation.
 Finally, at data-level, DAUP \cite{Li2024DAUP} attributes the issue of indiscriminative point cloud scores to the irregular point density and tackles it by resampling point clouds.

 Our G$^{2}$SF introduces two core advances over these existing approaches: (\romannumeral1) We learn a unified discriminative metric, eliminating suboptimal aggregation from unreliable unimodal anomaly scores; (\romannumeral2) We introduce a dynamic metric deformation paradigm through isotropic-to-anisotropic evolution, preserving original modality-specific details while enabling precise discrimination in high-dimensional space.